-If a view engine that can process a view is not found, implementations are REQUIRED to throw a ViewEngineException.
+If a view engine that can process a view is not found, implementations SHOULD throw a corresponding exception and stop to process the request.

 The processView method has all the information necessary for processing in the ViewEngineContext, including the view, a reference to Models, as well as the underlying OutputStream that can be used to send the result to the client.
-Implementations MUST catch exceptions thrown during the execution of processView and re-throw them as ViewEngineException's.